-Although this vote is advisory and is not binding on the Board, our Compensation Committee values the opinions expressed by our stockholders and will consider the outcome of the vote when making future executive compensation decisions.
+Although this vote is advisory and is not binding on the Board, our Compensation and Management Development Committee values the opinions expressed by our stockholders and will consider the outcome of the vote when making future executive compensation decisions.

-We currently conduct annual advisory votes on executive compensation, and we expect to conduct the next advisory vote on executive compensation at our 2022 annual meeting of stockholders.
+We currently conduct annual advisory votes on executive compensation, and we expect to conduct the next advisory vote on executive compensation at our 2024 annual meeting of stockholders, but will consider the outcome of the Advisory Vote on the Frequency of Future Stockholder Advisory Votes to Approve Executive Compensation, Item 2, when determining the frequency with which advisory votes on executive compensation should be held.